atchyutn/100-days-of-code/README.md

 ## Goal
-* to finish the Free Code Camp **Front End Development Certificate** by the end of the #100DaysOfCode Challenge on May 17th, 2017
+* to finish the Angular course **Angular 2 with TypeScript for Beginners: The Pragnatic Guide** and Build a personal website in Angular by the end of the #100DaysOfCode Challenge on Sep 9th, 2017

 ## Contents
 * [Rules](rules.md)